opencord/docs/prereqs/vtn-setup.md

 cp ~/.ssh/id_rsa xos-profiles/base-openstack/files/node_key
 ```

-The VTN app requires a fabric interface on the compute nodes.
+Second, the VTN app requires a fabric interface on the compute nodes.
 VTN will not successfully initialize if this interface is not present.
 By default the name of this interface is expected to be named `fabric`.
 If there is not an actual fabric interface on the compute node, create a dummy interface as follows:

 ```shell
 sudo modprobe dummy